-The Compartment promotes environmental and/or social characteristics by aiming to have a higher ESG score of the MSCI World Net Return Index (the "Reference Index").
+The Compartment promotes environmental and/or social characteristics by aiming to have a higher ESG score than the ESG score of its investment universe.

-In determining the ESG score of the Compartment and the the Reference Index, ESG performance is assessed by comparing the average performance of a security against the security issuer's industry, in respect of each of the three ESG characteristics of environmental, social and governance.
-The Reference Index is a broad market index which does not assess or include constituents according to environmental and/or social characteristics and therefore is not intended to be consistent with the characteristics promoted by the Compartment.
-No ESG reference benchmark has been designated.
+In determining the ESG score of the Compartment and the investment universe, ESG performance is assessed by comparing the average performance of a security against the security issuer's industry, in respect of each of the three ESG characteristics of environmental, social and governance.
+The investment universe is a customized universe based on the pillars specific to the investment theme which does not assess or include constituents according to environmental and/or social characteristics and therefore is not intended to be consistent with the characteristics promoted by the Compartment.